-- 1st Offense: \$200 Fine and an apology letter to students - 2nd Offense: \$250 Fine and weekly random room inspections - 3rd Offense: Dismissal from residence hall.
-Payment of breaking fee by student.
-Student will be permitted on campus to attend classes, related academic activity, athletic practice, and athletic activity only.
+1st Offense: \$200 Fine and an apology letter to students 2nd Offense: \$250 Fine and weekly random room inspections on campus to attend classes, related academic activity, athletic practice, and athletic activity only.
 Student will not be permitted in the residence halls.
-Scholarship will be revoked the following semester.
+Scholarship will be revoked